Ropes & Gray Names New Partners

 Peter Laybourn, in the private investment funds practice, advises on a wide range of matters encountered by private investment funds and other institutional investors in their internal operations and organizational structures, when raising capital and when making investments.
 Mr. Laybourn has extensive experience in the formation of private equity and venture capital funds, funds-of-funds and hedge funds for both emerging and well-established firms.
 Mr. Laybourn also advises on other types of transactions such as joint ventures and spin-offs.

 Michael Roh, in the private equity transactions practice, represents private equity sponsors and their portfolio companies in connection with acquisitions, dispositions, financings, restructurings and general corporate matters.
 He has extensive experience with leveraged buyouts, cross-border transactions, public and private mergers and acquisitions and frequently counsels clients on a variety of securities law, corporate governance, employee benefits and strategic matters.

-Melissa S. Rones, in the intellectual property rights management practice, counsels clients in the biotechnology and biopharmaceutical industries on a wide range of intellectual property issues, including patent portfolio development and life cycle management, patent prosecution, and freedom-to-operate.
+Melissa S. Rones, in the patent strategy practice, counsels clients in the biotechnology and biopharmaceutical industries on a wide range of intellectual property issues, including patent portfolio development and life cycle management, patent prosecution, and freedom-to-operate.
 She works with clients to develop and execute effective patent strategies focused on obtaining robust and enforceable patent protection in the United States and around the world.
 In addition, she advises clients on patent issues in connection with a range of transactions.

 The new counsel include: